soneight/windowed/README.md

 ## Versions

-- `v0.0.1` - cmake wrapper interface library for check/find/fetch glfw target
+- `v0.0.2` - cmake wrapper interface library for check/find/fetch glfw target with glad support

-###### each folder MAY contain README with additional information about project
+###### each folder MAY contain README with additional materials